-The terms “equity” and “equality” are not synonymous, although many people confuse the two.
-Here, we break down the difference and why United Way of the National Capital Area is championing equity in the region.
+“Equity” and “equality” are not synonymous.
+Find out the difference between equity and equality and why United Way NCA is championing equity in the region.

 June 22, 2021 – Equity: the quality of being fair and impartial.